Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Procedure and Multi-Stage DNN Development

-To make a final prediction, regression models were created.
-The probabilistic output of the classifier networks could form a basis to better distribute the output values in a regression model and as such, were used as an input.
+Regression models were created to make a final prediction.
+The probabilistic output of the classifier networks could help form a better basis to distribute the output values in a regression model, and as such, they were used as input.
 These models utilized a sigmoid output function to squash the output so it could not produce a value greater than 1, which is the normalized maximum power.
 The architectures were designed similarly to the classifier models, with some having AIO input while others had split input and internal hidden layers.
 These models were also designed as feedforward neural networks using backpropagation.
 In both cases, the 5-label output vector from a classifier was used as an additional input.
-The two general styles are shown in appendices \ref{sec:6.7} and \ref{sec:6.8}, along with the types of models produced in Table \ref{tb:typs_regression}.
+The two general styles are shown in Appendices \ref{app:reg_graph} and \ref{app:aio_reg_graph}, along with the types of models produced in Table \ref{tb:typs_regression}.
 All regression models utilized the power change direction.
 All regression models utilized a mean absolute error loss function.

 The model designs proposed in this paper follow the basic framework of feedforward deep neural networks using backpropagation.
 The complete models are proposed to function in series, in which the results from the classification models feed an additional input similar to keyword inputs from the traditional neural network design.
-Feedforward models' benefit is their generalization ability and low computational resource requirements.
+The benefit of feedforward models is their ability to generalize and low computational resource requirements.
 The goal of these model designs was to allow for short-term forecasting during power change operations, which could assist reactor operators and allow for operational changes if necessary.
 Functions were created so each model could be quickly initialized.
 Once the data set was loaded and the model was initialized, each could be trained.